kameswari609/petclinic-cicd/readme.md

 <details class="nested">
 <summary>Integrating Github with Jenkins with the help of webhooks</summary><br>
 1. Go to GitHub Dashboard >> Repository >> Settings >> webhook<br>
-2. fill the payload URL as https://localhost:portnumber/jenkins-webhook/ , content type
+2. fill the payload URL as https://localhost:portnumber/jenkins-webhook/ , content type<br>
 3. Click on Update webhook<br>

 **Note:** We have used Ngrok to serve as a server proxy as my instance is running in localhost and is not accessible by the internet.